 As part of the self-disclosure process a student is expected to submit a written report to the Ability Services office about a difficult medical, physical, sensory, or brain related issue.
 This kind of summary is often called documentation.
 It’s largely from this paperwork that decisions are made to allow the student certain types of accommodations.
 The documentation should be written by an appropriate kind of expert.
 It should present enough detailed information that a reader who is not an expert can: 1.)
 Confirm the issue currently exists; 2.)
 Know how the issue will substantially impact the student at UWRF; and, 3.)
 Understand the kinds of accommodation a student must have for equal access and opportunity.
-For various issues the following links provide guidelines about the kind of expert and types of detailed information that are expected: Learning Disability Guidelines, ADHD Guidelines, Hearing Issue Guidelines, Physical/Mobility/Other Health Guidelines, Psychological/Neurological/Mental Health Guidelines, Brain Injury Guidelines, Vision Issue Guidelines.
+The following links provide general guidelines for the type of expert and kinds of information that should be associated with documentation about: Learning Disability or Cognitive Processing Issue, ADHD, Hearing Issue, Physical/Mobility/Other Health Issue, Psychological/Neurological/Mental Health Issues, Brain Injury, Vision Issue.

 Unfortunately, Ability Services often receives documentation that isn’t sufficient.
-This is because the experts who write documentation are usually very busy people.
-They can't always remember everything about a student's issue or have time to search their records for the details.
-It's also likely the experts don't fully understand why Ability Services needs certain kinds of information.
-And they can even feel uncomfortable about sending this kind of personal information in the first place.
+This happens because the experts who can write documentation are usually very busy people.
+They typically can't remember a lot of details about a student's issue and have little time to search their records for the details.
+It's also likely the experts don't fully understand why Ability Services wants to receive certain kinds of personal information and they can worry that someone might even attempt to use the information against the student.

-For some kinds of issues it's possible to improve the likelihood of arranging adequate documentation by using a relatively convenient form called the Collaborative Documentation Form.
-On the front side you can explain some important things that should often be included in documentation.
-Then give the form to the expert and ask to have the second side filled out.
-Unfortunately, the Collaborative Documentation Form may not work for issues that require statistical information to understand them, such as a Learning Disability.
-Before attempting to use the Collaborative Documentation Form it's a good idea to contact Ability Services and ask if it could work for your situation.
+For some kinds of issues it's possible to improve the likelihood of arranging adequate documentation by using a relatively convenient form called the Collaborative Document Form.
+On the front side you can attempt to explain some important things that should usually be described in documentation.
+Then give the form to the expert and ask him or her to complete the second side.
+Unfortunately, the Collaborative Documentation Form (alone) may not work for issues that are usually explained (in part) with statistical information, such as a Learning Disability.
+Before attempting to use the Collaborative Documentation Form it's a good idea to contact Ability Services and ask if it could work well for your situation.

 Here are some other common problems that can make it difficult for Ability Services to work with documentation: